 Coprinopsis lagopus - Hare'sfoot Inkcap

 Mature Hare’sfoot Inkcaps look so unlike the immature form that it is hard to believe that the transition between the two does not involve some kind of metamorphosis, as when a caterpillar becomes a butterfly.
-The furry white coating that initially covers caps and stems disappears as the caps change from egg-shaped to convex and flat, the rim finally turning upwards and shrinking in diameter to produce an inrolled margin that creates a shallow, translucent bowl.
+The furry white coating that initially covers caps and stems disappears as the caps change from egg-shaped to convex and flat, the rim finally turning upwards and shrinking in diameter to produce an inrolled margin that creates a shallow, distinctively black-ribbed translucent bowl.

 Note: inkcap is sometimes written as ink-cap or ink cap, and in the USA the terms inky cap or inky-cap are used.